 However, it is not history alone that undermines the prospects of the “triple alliance”.

 The three powers are also divided on their respective visions of the future.

-The “Eurasian Grad Design” accords with the old myth of Russia and “The Third Rome”, with its “Manifest Destiny”.
+The “Eurasian Grand Design” accords with the old myth of Russia and “The Third Rome”, with its “Manifest Destiny”.
 It rejects the idea, initially evoked by Peter the Great, to become truly civilized that Russia must be Westernized first.
-However, the idea appeals to Slavophils who dream of a pan-Slavic "world-space" led by Russia.
+However, the idea appeals to Slavophiles, who dream of a pan-Slavic "world-space" led by Russia.

 Four decades after the mullahs seized power in Tehran there is no evidence that their brand of Islam is making many new recruits in the region they wish to dominate.

-However the main problem all three visions, Russian, Turkish and Iranian, face is that none of them enjoys the cultural attraction or the economic resources without which empire buildings are little more than a tempting, but dangerous, fantasy.
+However the main problem all three visions, Russian, Turkish and Iranian, face is that none of them enjoys the cultural attraction or the economic resources without which empire-building is little more than a tempting but dangerous fantasy.
 Why would anyone in Eurasia, the Middle East, the Balkans or anywhere else targeted by the three visions want to be ruled from Ankara, Moscow or Tehran?

-As 2017 draws to a close, the three would-be empire builders, Iran, Russia and Turkey, appear to be as thick as thieves.
-But the real concern is that they may come to blow before the end of the year.
+At the end of 2017, the three would-be empire builders, Iran, Russia and Turkey, appeared to be as thick as thieves.
+But the real concern is that they may come to blows sooner than later.
 They covet the same space and seek the mantle of leadership for themselves.
 They have no common culture and history of cooperation and alliance.
-Worse still, they are trying to use 19th-century methods to deal with 21st-century dangers and opportunities.
+Worse still, they are trying to use 19th century methods to deal with 21st century dangers and opportunities.
 History often repeats itself as caricature.
 Thus the Sochi summit was a caricature of Yalta, not say of Berlin of 1885 in which the European Powers divided the world among themselves.